nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK2/README.md

 ---

 ## Project Overview
-This project demonstrates a basic TCP/IP configuration using GNS3.
+This second weekly project demonstrates a basic TCP/IP configuration using GNS3.
 A single Linux host was added to the topology and configured with a static IP address.
 The configuration was verified through the console.

 ---